Raffi’s Child Honouring course: Parenting for a Better World

 I want to be clear that this course is not just for people like me.
 Sure, I’m a parenting writer and a mother.
 However, the course is also for moms who aren’t parenting writers.
 And dads.
 And educators and businesspeople.
 In short, I’d suggest it for everyone who breathes air.
 We all contribute to the world of children.

 Raffi’s Child Honouring course spoke to my heart.

-If you’ve read anything I’ve written elsewhere, you know I write about that which speaks to my heart—even topics that some would say are taboo for a gentle parenting writer (for instance, my articles about racism, homelessness, and an upcoming article about environmentalism).
+If you’ve read anything I’ve written elsewhere, you know I write about that which speaks to my heart—even topics that some would say are taboo for a gentle parenting writer (for instance, my articles about racism, homelessness, and global sustainability).
 Raffi’s course is not a parenting course about how to change diapers.
 This is a course about how to change the world.
 It spoke to my heart strongly.

 Raffi’s Child Honouring course covers many of the topics that really matter.
 Within the modules I noted above, you’ll hear about kids and the media (a hot topic for sure!), how to change that which has become “standard” in society even when it’s to the detriment of future generations, and so much more of the real work of changing life for the better.
 The information isn’t purely cerebral; it’s downright practical and actionable.

 I like to think of myself as a very socially conscious person.
 Even so, wow—I have some areas to develop in my own life.
 This is hard, personal work that involves changing habits, and in some cases, habits we didn’t even realize we had.
 This course lit a fire in my belly to live differently.
 To live better.
 I’m different than I was prior to taking it; I’d like to think, better.

 Raffi’s Child Honouring course spoke to my child.

 This was entirely unexpected, but when I mentioned to my six year old that I was going to take an online class about parenting (I simplified it for her), she asked if she could take it with me.
 Now, our family is very light on screen usage, and even more so for my child.